Leody Taveras Player Props: Rangers vs. Orioles

 Leody Taveras At The Plate

-- Taveras is hitting .310 with eight doubles, a triple, two home runs and 13 walks.
+- Taveras has nine doubles, a triple, two home runs and 13 walks while hitting .316.

-- Taveras will look to extend his six-game hitting streak.
-He's batting .444 with one homer over the course of his last outings.
+- Taveras enters this game on a seven-game hitting streak.
+Over the course of his last games, he's hitting .444 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.